Azure/azure-kusto-java/samples/README.md

                             -DclusterPath="cluster/path" \
                             -DappId="app-id" \
                             -DappKey="appKey" \
-                            -DappTenant="subscription-id" \
+                            -DappTenant="tenant-id" \
                             -DdbName="dbName"
 ```

 ## File Ingestion Sample

-This sample will demonstrate how to ingest data from file into table.
+This sample will demonstrate how to ingest data from a file into table.
 [Sample Code](src/main/java/FileIngestion.java)

 ### Prerequisites